johnfritzel/crypto-etl/README.md

 # Cryptocurrency: ETL and Analysis

-This project automates an Extract, Transform, and Load (ETL) pipeline to gather cryptocurrency data from CoinMarketCap via web scraping.
+This is an Extract, Transform, and Load (ETL) pipeline to gather cryptocurrency data from CoinMarketCap via web scraping.
 The clean data is then stored in a PostgreSQL database, readily available for analysis and visualization through an interactive dashboard.

 &nbsp;
 ## Functionality